 One synthetic turf pitch per 12,000 people.
 All aspects of all pitches and ancillary facilities should rate 'average' or better.
 The whole population within 20 minutes walk or drive of the nearest pitch.

 As each new pitch requires a substantial population growth to support it, sports pitches will be provided off site through developer contributions.
-Once the development needs of Farnham are known, the pitch provision can be calculated and appropriate areas for future provision considered.
-The draft Neighbourhood Plan should use the consultation to help confirm suitable sites.
+Ground requirements were further explored during consultation on the draft Neighbourhood Plan with support for sites at Weydon Lane, Brambleton Park and the former landfill site at Runfold.